hajicj/MUSCIMarker/doc/source/controls.rst

 **Parse** Draw a rectangle and apply relationships to the set of all CropObjects that overlap this rectangle.
 Handy for adding relationships without having to press "p" over and over again.

+**Eraser Lasso** Sometimes, your hand slips when annotating and you mark some extra pixels which should not be a part of the object.
+This tool enables correcting
+that:

+1. Select (only) the object you need to fix,
+2. Draw a lasso around the parts that you want to throw out.

+Use `i` (inspection) to check the results.

+**Plus Lasso** Sometimes, your hand slips and you don't mark pixels that should be a part of the object you're working on -- the opposite of Eraser Lasso.
+This tool enables you to add more pixels to an object:

+1. Select (only) the object you need to fix,
+2. Draw a lasso around the parts that you want to add to the object.

+Use `i` (inspection) to check the results.

+Especially for the Plus Lasso, make sure that when you are using it, no other objects are selected, except for the one you want to edit.

 .. _controls_selection: